-3 credit hours Prerequisite: SPAN 2113.
+Prerequisite: SPAN 2113.
 Continuation of SPAN 2113.

-3073 Peninsular Language, Culture, and Literature I (Fall-every other year) 3 credit hours
+3073 Peninsular Language, Culture, and Literature I (Fall-every other year)

 Prerequisite: SPAN 2223 or equivalent.
 Advanced conversation, reading, and writing about the culture and literature of the Peninsula from the Middle Ages through the 18th century.